-Capability Models are derived from an in-depth, comprehensive study of a profession.
+Competency Models are derived from an in-depth, comprehensive study of a profession.
 Competency models identify the roles, areas of expertise, and foundational competencies for professionals in a particular field.
 We have conducted a comprehensive study of the business analysis and project management profession in order to define the full set of competencies required for 21st century complex projects.

-BA/PM Workforce Capability Models
+BA/PM Competency Models

-The BA/PM individual/workforce capability models are designed to determine the level of capability that currently exists within their organization, and the level of capability needed to successfully execute projects based on their complexity.
-From this information, we are able to identify the gaps in skills and competencies and draft a recommended PM/BA Learning and Development Plan.
+The BA/PM competency models were designed to help our clients determine level of competency that currently exists within their organization, and the level of competency needed to successfully execute projects based on their complexity.
+From this information, we are able to identify the gaps in skills and competencies and draft a recommended PM/BA Professional Development Plan.
 The model is four-tiered for both project managers and business analysts as described below.
-See Exhibit 5 -Combined BA/PM Workforce Capability Model.
-The levels of the model are based on the escalating complexity of typical BA/PM project assignments, as follows:
+See Exhibit 5 -Combined BA/PM Workforce Competency Model.
+The levels of the model are as follows:

-Area of Focus Business Outcomes Operations and Support Focused Projects Business operations are maintained and enhanced Project Focused Projects Business objectives are met through projects Enterprise Focused Projects Business strategy is executive through projects, programs and portfolios Competitive Focused Projects New business strategy is forged and competitive advantage is improved through innovation and business/technology optimization
+Area of Focus Business Outcomes Business operations are maintained and enhanced Operations and Support Focus Project Focus Business objectives are met through projects Enterprise Focus Business strategy is executive through projects, programs and portfolios Competitive Focus New business strategy is forged and competitive advantage is improved through innovation and business/technology optimization